-AmEx raises profit forecast for full year
+AmEx raises 2016 profit forecast; shares up 5.8 percent

-Credit card issuer American Express Co (AXP.N) raised its 2016 adjusted earnings forecast and reported better-than-expected third-quarter revenue on Wednesday, sending its shares up 5 percent in extended trading.
+American Express Co (AXP.N) raised its 2016 adjusted earnings forecast and reported better-than-expected third-quarter revenue on Wednesday, sending its shares up 5.8 percent in extended trading.

+The credit card issuer, which has historically catered to upscale consumers, said it plans to increase spending on digital marketing, a strategy that helped it add 1.7 million new card members in the United States this quarter and expand globally.

 Analysts on average had expected the company to earn $5.50 per share in 2016, according to Thomson Reuters I/B/E/S.

+The company has "successfully" shifted towards non co-brand card members who produce good returns although they have a slightly higher write-off rate, Chief Financial officer Jeffrey Campbell said on a conference call with analysts.

+The company ended a lucrative co-branded contract with Costco Wholesale Corp (COST.O) earlier this year.
+The portfolio accounted for about 8 percent of the spending on its cards in 2015.

 Total revenue, net of interest expense, fell 5 percent to $7.77 billion in the three months ended Sept.
-30, beating the average estimate of $7.71 billion.
+30, beating the average estimate for only the third time in the last two years..

 Revenue, net of interest expense, rose 5 percent when Costco-related gains were excluded from the third quarter of 2015.